sam-hajj/delamain-test/docs/architecture.md

 2022-07-25T13:17:40 - PROJECT_SHIFT - feat: POC for analytics dashboard in docs
 2022-07-25T13:46:59 - PROJECT_SHIFT - test: Add integration tests for real-time updates
 2022-07-29T13:08:21 - PROJECT_SHIFT - feat: POC for A/B testing framework in docs
+2022-07-29T13:12:53 - PROJECT_SHIFT - refactor: Adapt user for new requirements in architecture.md